Comparison of the purchase costs of different heating systems in Germany – Three heating systems are future-proof and efficient – Image: Xpert.Digital

 6. Wood chip heating

-• Environmental aspects: Climate neutral with sustainable forestry.
+- Environmental aspects: Climate neutrality through sustainable forestry.

 7. Infrared heating

-• Follow-up costs: Very high, depending on the price of electricity.
+- Follow-up costs: Very high, depending on the electricity price.

-• Environmental aspects: Similar to electric heating, depending on the electricity mix.
+- Environmental aspects: Similar to electric heating, dependent on the electricity mix.

 9. Pellet heating